My Research Tools is a set of web applications designed for University of Manitoba Researchers.

 This is a progressive search that helps you find UM Researchers based on keyword.

-This site allows you to view current status and financial summary of your research projects and proposals.
-You can find your UM Project Number for ethics protocol applications, as well as view protocol expiry dates for current projects.
+This site allows you to view details about your research projects and ethics protocols.
+You can use it to find your UM Project Number, ethics protocol numbers, and research grant/contract fund numbers

 There are two funding opportunity searches available on this site.
 The Upcoming Major Funding Opportunities search is a database maintained by ORS containing current opportunities and their agency and institutional deadlines.